GeorgeGkas/MVC-Blog/README.md

 ## Project Set Up

-To test the project in your machine you have to change the following options in files:
+To test the project in your machine you have to make the following changes: